-With its spacious apartments and villas, surrounded by green gardens and breathtaking views, the Country Resort is suitable both for families with children, who have plenty of space to run and have fun, and for couples who will find in these intimate and suggestive places privacy and the perfect atmosphere for a romantic holiday.
+With its spacious suites and villas, surrounded by green gardens and breathtaking views, the Country Resort is suitable both for families with children, who have plenty of space to run and have fun, and for couples who will find in these intimate and suggestive places privacy and the perfect atmosphere for a romantic holiday.

-A large swimming pool equipped with sunbeds and beach umbrellas is available just a few meters from the apartments and cottages, where our guests can cool off and relax during the hottest hours of the day, and enjoy the beautiful Tuscan sunsets on long summer evenings.
+A large swimming pool equipped with sunbeds and beach umbrellas is available just a few meters from the suites and cottages, where our guests can cool off and relax during the hottest hours of the day, and enjoy the beautiful Tuscan sunsets on long summer evenings.

 The Convent of Monte Pozzali stood in ancient times within the possessions belonging to the Castle of “Monte Bozaio” (Monte Pozzali) of the Pannocchieschi family, an important Tuscan family whose heritage was particularly linked to mining.
 The story recalls Paganello (called Nello) Pannocchieschi, owner of the surrounding mines and husband of Pia De ‘Tolomei, as mentioned by Dante in the Divine Comedy among those who died a violent death:

 “ Please remember me, who am La Pia.

 Siena made me, in Maremma I was undone.

 He knows how, the one who, to marry me,